Sure Dividend

 The reason for the relative lack of REITs in the Dividend Aristocrats Index is primarily due to the high payout requirement of REITs.
 It’s challenging to grow dividends every year when the bulk of income is already being distributed, as this leaves little margin for error.

 Federal Realty has a very impressive dividend history, particularly for a REIT.
-Federal Realty has increased its dividend for 56 years in a row, which also makes it a Dividend King.
+Federal Realty has increased its dividend for 57 years in a row, making it a Dividend King.

-This article will discuss the only REIT on the list of Dividend Aristocrats and Dividend Kings.
+This article will discuss the only REIT on the Dividend Aristocrats and Dividend Kings list.

 Business Overview